-The election statistics presented in this space come from results published on the Interior Ministy's Historical Elections Site and (for 2013) the Electoral Qualifying Tribunal and the Electoral Service of Chile websites.
+The election statistics presented in this space come from results published on the Interior Ministy's Historical Elections Site and (for 2013 and 2017) the Electoral Qualifying Tribunal and the Electoral Service of Chile websites.

 The Constitution of 1980 - substantially amended in 1989 and 2005 - stipulates that Chile is a democratic republic, in which sovereignty rests essentially with the Nation, and is exercised by the people through the plebiscites and periodic elections, as well as by the authorities established by the Constitution.
 Voting is mandatory, except for foreigners with the right to vote.